 (1) Never click on links or open attachments from suspicious or spam emails.
 If you get an email from someone that you don’t know with a link or an attachment, definitely do not click on that link or attachment.

 If you’re running another virus program, make sure you get all the updates for that program as well.
-Also make sure that all of your other software is up-to-date as well.
+Additionally, make sure that all of your other software is up-to-date as well.
 Check for updates with the manufacturers.

 Now, please don’t fall for this scam.
 Please be aware that nobody is ever going to call you from Microsoft if you have any issues with your computer.

-So again, if you ever get a call from someone saying they’re from Tech Support or they’re from Microsoft Tech Support, and that they have remotely detected an issue with your computer, and that they need to log in, simply hang up the phone.
+In conclusion, if you ever get a call from someone saying they’re from Tech Support or they’re from Microsoft Tech Support, and that they have remotely detected an issue with your computer, and that they need to log in, simply hang up the phone.
 This is the Tech Support Scam call.

 * * * * * *